-The Southern Coast is one of the least-populated areas remaining in South America: the population density here is said to be lower than that of the Sahara Desert.
-The infrequent hamlets scattered along the low-lying areas of this rugged region subsist as fishing villages or small farming centers.
-The gradual increase of boat and ferry service to some of these towns and the expansion of the major highway called the Carretera Austral have begun to encourage migration to the region.
-Coyhaique, the only town here of any size, with a population of 50,000, has lots of dining, lodging, and shopping.
-Meanwhile, a few intrepid entrepreneurs have established world-class accommodations in remote locations near spectacular mountain peaks, ancient volcanoes, and glaciers, with their concomitant fjords and lakes.
+With the expansion of the Carretera Austral, migration has jumped to the region.
+Still, this is one of the least-populated areas in South America, with a population density said to be lower than the Sahara Desert.
+The infrequent hamlets scattered along the low-lying areas of this rugged region subsist mainly from fishing or farming, but increasingly cater to tourism.
+Coyhaique, the only town here of any size, has lots of dining and lodging options.
+Several intrepid entrepreneurs have also established excellent accommodations in remote locations throughout the region, frequently near spectacular rivers, mountain peaks, lakes, volcanoes, and glaciers.

 Planning a visit to the region's widely separated points of interest can be challenging, as getting from place to place is often difficult.
-Creating a logical itinerary in southern Chile is as much about choosing how to get here as it is about choosing where you want to go.
-The most rewarding mode of transport through this area is a combination of travel by boat and by plane, with an occasional car rental if you want to journey a little deeper into the hinterlands.
+Creating a logical itinerary in southern Chilean Patagonia is as much about choosing how to get here as it is about choosing where you want to go.
+The most rewarding mode of transport through this area is a combination of boat and plane, with an occasional car rental if you want to journey a little deeper into the hinterlands.